nikolasbasler/BPhage/README.md

 mamba env create -f env_cobra.yml
 ```

 - **Note**: The tool MOP-UP (used for taxonomic clustering of the microviruses) relies on a library called `Boost`, which I didn't manage to install properly via conda but instead relied on a pre-installed module.
-If it gives you trouble, see version information in `env_mop-up_boost_module.txt` and ask your ID department to install it.
+If it gives you trouble, see version information in `data/env_mop-up_boost_module.txt` and ask your ID department to install it.
 Good luck.
 - Set output directories: The HPC scripts assume two locations for output storage:
     - One location for intermediate storage that can blow up quite a lot while scripts are running and also contains the raw sequencing reads – the main input for this pipeline.
     - The `output/` directory of this repository for the permanent output, which will accumulate about 1.5 TB as you progress through the scripts.